IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 To make this work, we combine several key technologies:

-* A custom zopen MCP Server that translates AI requests into real commands.
+* A custom [zopen MCP Server](https://github.com/IgorTodorovskiIBM/zopen-mcp-server) that translates AI requests into real commands.
 * Ollama or LLama.cpp, running an open-source language model directly on your workstation or on z/OS.
-* [Crush](https://github.com/charmbracelet/crush), a terminal-native AI agent that ties everything together.
+* [Crush](https://github.com/charmbracelet/crush), an open-source terminal-native AI agent that ties everything together.

 ### What is MCP